mathewgomas-alfred/mathewgomas.io/reference_manual/tools/text.rst

     Element
         The format for highlighting the element tag name. **text** and **tspan** are examples of element names.
     Attribute
         The format for highlighting the attributes of the tag.
-For example, font-family, when it isn't in the style tag is usually written as an attribute.
+For example, ``font-family``, when it isn't in the ``style`` tag is usually written as an attribute.
     Value
         The format for highlighting value of attributes.
     Comment